persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-08-01-next-js-jamstack-web-app-with-jwt-auth.md

 <a href="https://github.com/persteenolsen/next-js-jwt-auth" target="_blank">The code at GitHub</a>

-The Next.js framework being the "Static Site Generator" was used for creating this full stack web application serving as a login system by having a client and a "fake" API.
+The Next.js framework being the "Static Site Generator" was used for creating this full stack web application serving as a login system by having a client using the API Routes of Next.js getting the data / User credentials from a JSON file.
 The web application is secured by HTTPS and JWT Authentication.

 This Next.js Jamstack Web Application is hosted at Vercel Cloud and uses continuous build and deployment